Feature Flags & Variables

 A feature flag is a tool that allows teams to control the visibility and behavior of features without deploying new code.
 It enables dynamic feature rollouts, targeted testing, and quick rollbacks if needed.

 Feature Flags serve as the foundation for all testing, personalization, and rollout rules within FME.
 To implement a feature flag, first use the useGetFlag() hook to retrieve the flag configuration.
 The useGetFlag() hook provides a simple way to check if a feature is enabled for a specific user and access its variables.
-It returns an object that you can pass to other hooks, like useGetFlagVariable() and useGetFlagVariables() to fetch value for a specific variableKey and also to fetch all variables respectively.
+It returns an object that you can pass to other hooks, like useGetFlagVariable() and useGetFlagVariables() to fetch the value for a specific variableKey and also to fetch all variables respectively.

 Key Benefits: